-Russian consumer-price growth slowed more than forecast in March from the fastest pace in 18 months, supporting the government’s calls for the central bank to reduce borrowing costs.
+Russian consumer-price growth slowed more than economists estimated in March, supporting government calls for the central bank to reduce borrowing costs.

-The inflation rate fell to 7 percent from a year earlier, down 7.3 percent in February, the Federal Statistics Service in Moscow said today in an e-mailed statement.
-That was less than all 21 estimates in a Bloomberg survey, where the median forecast was 7.2 percent.
+The inflation rate fell to 7 percent from 7.3 percent in February, which was the highest in 18 months, the Federal Statistics Service in Moscow said today in an e-mailed statement.
+The figure is lower than all 21 estimates in a Bloomberg survey, where the median was 7.2 percent.
 Prices rose 0.3 on the month, less than the 0.5 percent median in a second Bloomberg survey.

 The Russian economy expanded 2.1 percent in the fourth quarter from a year earlier, the slowest pace since a recession in 2009.
 Ignatiev yesterday said he was “seriously concerned” with the deceleration of growth, which he said continued into the start of this year with a 1.5 percent drop in industrial production in January and February from a year earlier.